osherd/demo-crm-portfolio/README.md

 kubectl get ingress -n ingress
 ```

-**Note: must setup a domain and DNS record that will point to our Ingress Controller’s singular Load Balancer service**
+**Note: must set up a domain and DNS record that will point to our Ingress Controller’s singular Load Balancer service**

 ## CI/CD Pipeline